SQL Server Configuration Manager

 SQL Server Configuration Manager allows you to manage server and client network protocols, including the ability to force protocol encryption, view alias properties, or enable/disable a protocol.

-SQL Server Configuration Manager allows you to create or remove an alias, change the order in which protocols are uses, or view properties for a server alias, including:
+SQL Server Configuration Manager allows you to create or remove an alias, change the order in which protocols are used, or view properties for a server alias, including:

 Server Alias - The server alias used for the computer to which the client is connecting.